 Faculty Self-Assessment and Goals - During the Spring Semester of each academic year each full-time faculty will complete the Faculty Self-Assessment and Goals form and deliver it to the appropriate Academic Dean/Supervising Administrator according to the timeline in the Faculty Evaluation Plan (FEP).

 Declaration of Weights (all faculty) - As a part of the evaluation process, the faculty member should specify a weight for each of the three (3) areas of evaluation in Form #1.
 For any given academic year, the sum of these weights must equal 100%.
 Faculty members may discuss their area weights with the Academic Dean/Supervising Administrator at any time before making a final determination.
 This will document a continuous quality improvement process on an academic year basis.
 For first year faculty, the weights will be discussed between the Academic Dean/Supervising Administrator at the start of their employment.
+Faculty who have reassigned time may adjust their weights for teaching and instruction as needed in consultation with the Academic Dean/Supervising Administrator before a final determination is made.

-Pre-Evaluation Conference (optional for continuing contract faculty) - During the Spring Semester of each academic year the Academic Dean/Supervising Administrator may meet with the faculty member to discuss the faculty member’s goals, departmental needs, administrative expectations, and professional development possibilities for the year.
-The Academic Dean/Supervising Administrator may assist the faculty member in determining goals and funding if necessary.
+Pre-Evaluation Conference - During the Spring Semester of each academic year the Academic Dean/Supervising Administrator may meet with the faculty member to discuss the faculty member’s goals, departmental needs, administrative expectations, and professional development possibilities for the year.
+The Academic Dean/Supervising Administrator may assist the faculty member in determining specific and measurable goals deemed appropriate by both parties for the faculty member’s professional development and participation within the School and College Community.
+Assistance with funding may also be considered if necessary.
 A signed copy of the goals will be kept in the department or division office until the Spring Post-Evaluation meeting.
 The goals may be modified during the academic year with the approval of the Academic Dean/Supervising Administrator.

-Observation - Classroom observations, as part of this evaluation process, are optional for annual and continuing contract faculty.
-If the faculty member wants to be observed by the Academic Dean/Supervising Administrator the faculty member and Academic Dean/Supervising Administrator shall mutually agree to a class, date, and time for the Academic Dean/Supervising Administrator to formally observe one class session each academic year.
+Observation - Classroom observations, as part of this evaluation process, are optional for continuing contract faculty.
+If the faculty member on continuing contract wants to be observed by the Academic Dean/Supervising Administrator the faculty member and Academic Dean/Supervising Administrator shall mutually agree to a class, date, and time for the Academic Dean/Supervising Administrator to formally observe one class session each academic year.
 The formal observation should ideally occur during a class session where active learning and student participation is expected.
 If the faculty member would prefer a peer evaluation, the same process will be followed with a continuing contract faculty member completing the observation rather than the Academic Dean/Supervising Administrator.

 Student Opinion Surveys